University College Dublin Law Society: Auditor and committee

 The Law Society is run by a committee of selected members, each with a specific remit.
 The committee is chosen by the auditor, who is elected for a single year term by the enrolled membership of the society.
 The auditor is the head of the committee and responsible for the day-to-day running of the society.
-The society's sessions usually begin in late March or early April, following the annual general meeting, which includes reports from the auditor, treasurer, librarian and senior legal assessor.
-At the annual general meeting the results of the auditorial election are declared and the new auditor appointed following the passing over of the chain of office.
+At the society's annual general meeting, the results of the auditorial election are declared and the new auditor appointed following the passing over of the chain of office.